ucsb-cs148-s21/1pm-t6-ucsb-poll/team/contribution/contrib_jasun.md

 - Added navbar and page routing
 - Added design to profile page and additional history
 - Refactored poll results view (and also a lot of bug fixes)
-- Small things here and there that I don't remember anymore